splunk/public-o11y-docs/admin/SSO/sso-about.rst

       :alt: The Okta SSO integration screen in Splunk Observability Cloud with text indicating the purpose of each field.

 The IdP requires the following information:
-  - Application ACS URL: Where to send the assertion.
+  - Application ACS (Assertion Consumer Service) URL: Where to send the assertion.
   - Application SAML audience: How Splunk Observability Cloud will identify itself.

 Additionally, the IdP will need to know what parameters to sent to Splunk Observability Cloud.